Introduction to Project Outcome

 What’s Next and Getting Involved

 This exciting three-year project will support the development and implementation of outcome measures and also generate communication and training tools to help libraries effectively apply their findings.
 These additional tools will be just as important as the surveys in creating an industry-wide shift in measuring effectiveness.
-After the June launch, Project Outcome will offer a variety of ways for libraries to enlist and participate in outcomes-based performance measurement.
-If you have additional questions about this project, please contact Emily Plagman at firstname.lastname@example.org.
+To learn more and to register for free, visit www.projectoutcome.org.

 PLA believes performance measurement is a key next step in library development and the work already begun by the task force signals this commitment.
 In June 2014, the PLA Board of Directors approved a three-year strategic plan with a strong emphasis on development of outcome measures, further supporting this work.